 Do You Need a Golf Cart at Fort Wilderness Resort?

+You don’t need a golf cart at Fort Wilderness, but they are fun to have during your stay!
 There is internal bussing that will take you to any of the 21 loops at the campground, so if you don’t have a golf cart, this is the next best option.
 We highly recommend having a golf cart to get around.
 But they can be expensive and are often sold out if you don’t reserve one ahead of time.
 So just know that if you are unable to get a golf cart, the buses can get you pretty much anywhere you need to go.
+Rent a Golf Cart for Fort Wilderness.

 Fort Wilderness is really a destination all its own and part of that is due to the fact that it just has so much to do!
 Whether you’re looking for free activities or some extra fun to budget during this trip, there are tons of activities to enjoy whether you’re traveling as a couple, a family, or on a girl’s trip!